“But I don’t have any experience!”

 If you’re really passionate about something, chances are you’ve already found a way to experience it in your life (see what I did there?).
 You know where I’m going with this…

 You don’t always need more experience.
-Sometimes, you just need to recognise you already have enough experience – and find a way to use it to get your dream career and fulfil your life purpose.
+Sometimes, you just need to recognise you already have enough experience – and find a way to use it to build your multi-passionate business.

 But what if you’re thinking of a career in an industry in which you genuinely have no experience?